bfansports/CloudTranscode/README.md

 ## Updates [08/31/2015]
 > CT now supports arbitrary FFMpeg commands.
 So you can craft pretty much any command you'd like.<br>
 > It also supports HTTP/HTTPS input file now.
-So you can now probe and transcode files hosted on any webserver.
+So you can probe and transcode files hosted on any webserver and save precious downloading and processing time. pretty cool :) See: http://wistia.com/blog/faster-thumbnail-extraction-ffmpeg

 # What is Cloud Transcode ?
 Cloud Transcode is your own distributed transcoding stack.
 With it you can transcode media files in a distributed way, at scale.